-- (a) Managing the risks associated with bloodborne pathogens (BBP), aerosol transmissible diseases (ATD) and other potentially infectious substances. - (b) Providing appropriate treatment for ill inmates while minimizing the risk of the spread of disease. - (c) Making decisions concerning the selection, use, maintenance, limitations, storage and disposal of personal protective equipment (PPE). - (d) Ensuring proper reporting to local, state and federal agencies. - (e) Establishing procedures for the identification, education, immunization, prevention, surveillance, diagnosis, medical isolation (when indicated), treatment and follow-up care for new inmates, and for inmates or employees who have contracted a communicable disease from an ill inmate. - (f) Providing appropriate treatment, counseling and confidentiality should an employee become exposed to a communicable disease. - (g) Protecting the privacy rights of all personnel who may be exposed to or contract a communicable disease during the course of their duties.
+- (a) Managing the risks associated with bloodborne pathogens (BBP), aerosol transmissible diseases (ATD), and other potentially infectious substances. - (b) Providing appropriate treatment for ill incarcerated persons while minimizing the risk of the spread of disease. - (c) Making decisions concerning the selection, use, maintenance, limitations, storage, and disposal of personal protective equipment (PPE). - (d) Ensuring proper reporting to local, state, and federal agencies. - (e) Establishing procedures for the identification, education, immunization, prevention, surveillance, diagnosis, medical isolation (when indicated), treatment, and follow-up care for new incarcerated persons, and for incarcerated persons or employees who have contracted a communicable disease from an ill person. - (f) Providing appropriate treatment, counseling, and confidentiality should an employee become exposed to a communicable disease. - (g) Protecting the privacy rights of all personnel who may be exposed to or contract a communicable disease during the course of their duties.